Omega-3s for Cats

 What do essential fatty acids do?
 First, they are critical in development, especially for the nervous system and heart.
 They are incorporated into the membrane of every cell in the body.
 They are precursors to many important hormones and other compounds in the body.
 In cats, they’re especially important for skin and coat health.
 Lack of a healthy balance of essential fatty acids is linked to many serious health conditions, such as allergies, skin diseases, obesity, cancer, insulin resistance, diabetes, asthma, arthritis, autoimmune diseases, behavioral issues, and cognitive dysfunction (senility).

 In the body, the forms of Omega 3 needed are EPA and DHA.
-Because our pets cannot convert plant oils (such as flaxseed oil) into EPA and DHA, fish oils are the best way to supplement dogs and cats with essential fatty acids.
-The best fish oil supplements come from wild salmon (not farm-raised salmon) or non-predatory fish, and are purified to remove heavy metals and other contaminants.
-Cod liver oil is an excellent source of EPA and DHA, but most manufacturers add extra vitamins A and D, which can reach toxic levels in small pets.
+Because cats cannot convert plant oils (such as flaxseed oil) into EPA and DHA, marine oils are the best way to supplement dogs and cats with essential fatty acids.
+Here are a few facts about these oils:

 • Cod liver oil is an excellent source of EPA and DHA, but most manufacturers add extra vitamins A and D, which can quickly reach toxic levels in small pets like cats.

-• Freshness is what separates the great oils from the not so good.
-All oils, but Omega-3s in particular, are easily oxidized (made rancid) from light, heat, exposure to air, moisture, and natural degradation over time.
-Fish used for oil may sit for days or even weeks in ships or warehouses.
-Rancid oils are not only lacking in beneficial properties, but they are actually dangerous to consume: they contain large amounts of free radicals, and are known to destroy fat-soluble vitamins.
+• Look into your source to make sure their procedures ensure freshness and purity.
+Omega-3s are easily oxidized (made rancid) from light, heat, exposure to air, moisture, and natural degradation over time.
+Fish and fish livers may sit for days or even weeks on docks or ships or in warehouses.
+Rancid oils have lost all their benefits and are actually dangerous to consume: they contain large amounts of free radicals, and are known to destroy fat-soluble vitamins.

 This entry was posted in Cats and Dogs.
 Bookmark the permalink.